 How do you currently market your work?
 Do you use social media, exhibit at shows etc?
 Do you sell online and if so which sites do you use?

 Please tell us how you heard about us and why you want to join us?
 What are your goals for the next 12 months?

 Image upload requirements.

 Ideally we'd like to see the kind of image you currently use (or intend to use) to market your work.
 If you feel that you need help with images and styling that's fine - just let us know.
 Please submit 6 clearly named digital images using the upload facility below.
 Digital images should be saved as JPEGs.
-They do not need to be print quality but they need to be clear - if they're too small they'll be pixelated and if they're too large they will not upload, so please aim for less than 1mb per image.
+They do not need to be print quality but they need to be clear - if they're too small they'll be pixelated and if they're too large they will not upload, so please aim for approximately 500-600kb per image.
 Square or rectangular images are fine.

 Thank you for applying.
 We really appreciate it.
 We aim to respond to all applications within 3 weeks of the submission date.
 Regrettably we're unable to provide applicants with detailed feedback due to the number of applications we receive.